mikko-ahonen/mikko-ahonen.github.io/_posts/2024-08-25-django-unique-constraint.md

 ### 2. Fix the data

-I merged the counters by adding their values together.
+I fixed the data by merging the counters, by adding their values together.
 The code below is not transactional, and may lose some counts.
-If that is a problem, identify the offending counters and update each one inside a transaction.
+For me that was not a big deal.

 ```python
 from django.db import migrations